25077667/cpp_homework-exercise/README.md

 exercise is in the course, homework is out of the course.

-maybe i would use this header "bits/stdc++.h", if you wnat to use it, please google.
+maybe i would use this header "bits/stdc++.h", if you want to use it, please google.

 if you have any more powerful way to slove any problems, welcome to pull requests.